 First you should know the current density of the conductor; let's take, for example, copper has 4.02 Amp/sq. mm. as current density.
 So you want to pass a 2A current thru a copper conductor then you need a conductor of area:

 area = 2/4.02

 They use this formula for calculating the thickness of the busbar that they use in big electrical panels.

 A. Copper current density allowable is 1.6 A/mm2Swamulu Saluvadi

 March 5, 2013

-A. The allowable current carrying capacity is actually defined as the amount of current that can be carried without melting the conductor or the insulation.
+A. Hi folks.
+The allowable current carrying capacity is actually defined as the amount of current that can be carried without melting the conductor or the insulation.
 Googling "current capacity of copper conductors" will immediately produce a dozen sites with the same definition and same charts.

 I think Mandar's & Rajiv's numbers may be valid for some applications but are much too high for low voltage DC bus bars.
 Please see letter 50556, "Copper Bus Bar Sizing for DC low-voltage high-amperage" for further discussion of low voltage bus bar runs.